wavefrontHQ/docs/pages/doc/ui_v2_faq.md

 ---
 If you're migrating from v1 dashboards and charts to v2, you'll find most of the changes intuitive.
 This page lists some questions we've heard from users who're migrating and give answers.

-TBD: New Chart Builder.
-No More Scatter Plot.

 {% include shared/badge.html content="Every Wavefront user can view dashboards and make temporary changes.
 You must have Dashboard permission to save dashboards and charts." %}